ncguilbeault/BonZeb/README.md

 Users can use BonZeb to map the area used for visual stimulus rendering to a camera’s field of view (FOV) or a specified region within the FOV.

 See the [Calibration](<Examples/Calibration>) folder for how to calibrate visual display devices for rendering visual stimuli.

+# Behavioural Tracking and Analysis
+BonZeb provides many different modules and workflows for behavioural tracking and analysis.
+These include methods for background calculation, centroid tracking, tail tracking, eye tracking, and tail beat analysis.
+BonZeb can be used for online tracking, offline tracking, and batch processing.

+See the [Behavioural Tracking and Analysis](<Examples/Behavioural Tracking and Analysis>) folder for how to implement these methods.

+# Multi-animal Tracking
+BonZeb provides examples for how to perform multi-animal free-swimming and head-fixed tracking.

+See the [Multi-animal Tracking](<Examples/Multi-animal Tracking>) folder for how to perform multi-animal free-swimming and head-fixed tracking.

 # Open-loop Free-swimming
 BonZeb provides examples for how to build and implement open-loop free-swimming behavioural assays.